wuyujp/pinpoint-android/README.md

 # pinpoint-android

-Smaple code to create a pinpoint mobile push demo.
+Smaple code to create a Amazon Pinpoint mobile push demo.

 Verified with `Amplify 9.1.0` and `API 21: Android 5.0 (Lollipop)` from the Minimum SDK.